Soprano Home Movies: Synopsis

 Carmela phones A.J.; he answers the phone, not at the pizzeria where he is now working, but in his parents' bed with Blanca.
-A group of friends also come for a party.
+A group of friends also comes for a party.

 After dinner, Tony, Carmela, Bobby, and Janice play Monopoly, arguing about house rules, drinking, and joking.
 Tony is angry with Janice when she tells a story that discredits their father.
-He makes a crude joke about her in return, insincerely apologizes, but then makes another, provoking Bobby to punch him in the face.
+He makes a crude joke about her in return, insincerely apologizes, and then makes another, provoking Bobby to punch him in the face.
 There is a messy and ferocious fight.
 Tony ends up on the floor, bloodied, unable to rise.
 Panicking, Bobby tries to drive off drunk and backs into a tree; he returns and apologizes.
-Janice is enraged with Bobby, fearing retaliation from Tony.
+Janice is enraged with Bobby, fearing retaliation from Tony, but while they're asleep, Tony walks in drunk, waking them up to admit to Bobby that he won the fight.
 In the morning, Tony and Carmela are persuaded to stay, but Tony fixates on his loss in the fight.

 In the afternoon, the women apprehensively watch Tony and Bobby leave, ostensibly for a game of golf.
 In reality, the two men are meeting with a pair of Québécois.
 In exchange for a large amount of expired prescription medication at a heavy discount, Tony agrees to a hit on the brother-in-law of one of the Québécois and asks Bobby to personally take care of it.
-Bobby has to accept.
+Bobby has no choice but to accept.
 They return to the cabin and Carmela and Tony leave for home.
 Bobby immediately sets off for Montreal for the hit; he kills the man at point-blank range, drops the gun and walks off.
 He returns to the cabin, picks up his daughter, and hugs her.
-Back home, Tony watches a "Soprano Home Movies" DVD given to him by Janice as a birthday present: it shows himself and Janice as children, playing together.
+Back home, Tony watches a "Soprano Home Movies" DVD given to him by Janice as a birthday present: it shows him and Janice as children, playing together.